Sponsor a child in South Africa

 In Port Elizabeth, families benefit from much the same support as our other Villages.
 A key part of our community work involves raising awareness about HIV/AIDS, as well as giving key support to families affected by the disease.
 Psychological support and counselling is designed to help parents in difficult circumstances overcome the hurdles to good parenthood, offering guidance and advice on parenting skills and income generation.
 Again, we aim to act to prevent child abandonment as well as to help children who have lost their parents.

-Our Village in Cape Town, opened following the end of apartheid in 1994, was the first in South Africa which enabled children and SOS mothers of all races to live together.
+Our Children's Village in Cape Town opened following the end of apartheid in 1994.
+It was officially opened in 1996 by Nelson Mandela.
+It was the first in South Africa which enabled children and SOS Mothers of all races to live together.
 Again, a major focus is helping those affected by HIV/AIDS.
 We provide medical support to families affected and, where necessary, help with expenses where necessary.
 We are keen to ensure children receive a decent education as a means of breaking the cycle of poverty which has affected generations, and a typical area of support is in financing school fees and uniforms.

 In December 1992 an SOS Emergency Relief Programme was established in Natal Province to provide a home for orphaned babies being abandoned in local hospitals.
 Out of this relief effort was born SOS Children's Village Pietermaritzburg.
 Here, we work to provide education and healthcare to children who would otherwise not have access to these essential services.
 We educate families about HIV/AIDS as part of our effort to reduce the spread, and work with those already affected to ensure children get the best life chances despite growing up with the disease.
 By giving parents guidance on income generation and parenting skills, we aim to reduce the numbers of children growing up alone.

-Mthatha is a deprived area where many women are left to care for their families while men find work elsewhere, and the daycare provided by SOS Children allows mothers to work to support their children.
+Mthatha is a deprived area where many women are left to care for their families while men find work elsewhere, and the daycare provided by SOS Children's Villages allows mothers to work to support their children.
 We also work with mothers to improve parenting skills and give guidance on income generation.
 With this support, we are enabling families to achieve self-sufficiency, giving them the power to stay together and overcome many of the challenges of poverty.
 This way, children can remain with their parents and benefit from a family upbringing.
 Alongside this, we provide financial support where necessary to enable children to get a decent education, and these dual channels of support help them grow up with a better chance of success.
+Mthatha is a short journey from the village of Mvezo, where former president Nelson Mandela spent his childhood.
+When he heard that our Children's Village in Mthatha was under construction, he was delighted, saying, "It will be near my childhood home, from where I take my strength and which holds fond memories."

 Our Village in Nelspruit began as a venture to help children and families afflicted by HIV/AIDS.
 We carry out regular review work with families, looking at their individual circumstances to assess their needs.
 Home visits help us establish a picture of children's physical and psychological wellbeing, and to make sure they are getting a good education.
 For families who need our help, we are able to offer many forms of assistance from legal and financial support, to counselling and guidance on income generation and money saving.
 As at many of our other sites, we provide daycare so that mothers can work to sustain their families, and nursery-level schooling to children from the Village and the wider community.